vitalets/autotester/README.md

 ## Usage
 Write tests using [Selenium Javascript API](http://seleniumhq.github.io/selenium/docs/api/javascript/index.html).
 More detailed tutorial is coming soon.

-## How to help
-There are many directions to grow so feel free to share your ideas in [issues](/issues).

 ## How to contribute
 Contribution is very appreciated!